WaviestBalloon/WavyArch/README.md

 > **Note**:
 > This script has been configured to work with the `linux-zen` kernel and not the normal Linux kernel!
 Although you can use it without the Zen kernel, some applications like Virtualbox might not work.

+> **Note**:
+> In some instances, Virtualbox will not work out of the box when ran, if you encounter issues with Virtualbox being unable to find kernel modules, make sure you have `virtualbox-host-dkms` installed and run `sudo /sbin/vboxreload` to reload.

 ### Usage

 ```bash